top of page

 User Experience

 From a design perspective, Claude is quite pretty.
 It looks more designed and aesthetically pleasing than ChatGPT.
-But, it can feel less intuitive to navigate compared to ChatGPT.
+Users with dyslexia may appreciate the option to use a dyslexia-friendly font (shown in image) Overall, it can feel less intuitive to navigate compared to ChatGPT.

 Pros and Cons